junxit/us-congress-bills-111/metadata.md

 - 2010-01-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-01-21 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR 1/20/2010 H204)
 - 2010-01-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR 1/20/2010 H204)
+- 2010-01-22 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.